All Episodes

 Will that help you if you come down with this virus and get pneumonia?

-Uh well, it I don't what it what would help is preventing you from having both.
+Well, what would help is preventing you from having both.

-So if you were to get COVID 19, you could weather the storm.
+So if you were to get COVID-19, you could weather the storm.

-I I'd never even heard of a pneumonia shot or barely heard of it.
+I'd never even heard of a pneumonia shot or barely heard of it.

 Oh, yeah, that's very effective.

-But this is not just that.
+But this is not just bad.

 I mean, frankly, I'd get a shingles vaccine right now.

-I'd get every vaccine I could just to remove those things because if you get sp splotches on your skin and aches and pains, people are gonna start thinking they've got COVID-19, even though they're just the beginning of herpes ostra, you know, let me let me ask you this question, and I only have thirty seconds and you've been so generous with your time, Dr. Oz.
+I'd get every vaccine I could just to remove those things because if you get splotches on your skin and aches and pains, people are going to start thinking they've got COVID-19, even though they're just the beginning of herpesoster.

-I look I don't want to open up a Pandora's box here.
+Look, and I don't want to open up a Pandora's box here.

 I have friends that are very anti-vaccine.

-And I I don't I I'm not anti-vaccine.
+And I'm not anti-vaccine.

-And I but I want to respect their points of view.
+But I want to respect their points of view.

-Uh and and I do.
+And I do.

-Well, uh for example, a polio vaccine or mumps or whatever we're talking about.
+You know, well, for example, a polio vaccine or mumps or whatever we're talking about.

-Um it gets complicated.
+It gets complicated.

-And and the rights to protect others from outbreaks of things, uh, you probably don't even want to walk into that fire, right?
+If you believe personal freedom, et cetera, and the rights to protect others from outbreaks of things, you probably don't even want to walk into that fire, right?

-I don't blame you if you d if you do don't.
+I don't blame you if you do.

-Well, no, I do I'll walk into it.
+I'll walk into it.

-I've been walking into it many times.
+I've walked into it many times.

 I don't want to treat people like chattel.